8 Dangerous Ransomware Examples

 There are tools designed specifically to combat ransomware examples.
 The No More Ransom Project — founded in 2016 by the Dutch Police, Europol EC3, Kaspersky, and McAfee, and in partnership with over 100 other organizations worldwide—has helped decrypt tens of thousands of devices and is also helping to educate individuals and organizations about ransomware.

-There are several things you can do if your network is infected with a ransomware example:
+There are several things you can do if your network is infected with ransomware: